devstream-io/devstream/docs/config_state_resource_explanation.md

 - Read the _State_
 - For each _Tool_ defined in the _Config_, we compare the _Tool_, its _State_, and the _Resoruce_ it has created before (if the state exists).
 We create some changes based on that.
 - For each _State_ that doesn't have a _Tool_ in the _Config_, we generate a "Delete" change to delete the _Resource_.
-Since there isn't a _Tool_ in the config but there is a _State_, it means maybe the _Resource_ had been created previously then the user removed the _Tool_ from the _Config_, which means the user don't want the _Resource_ any more.
+Since there isn't a _Tool_ in the config but there is a _State_, it means maybe the _Resource_ had been created previously then the user removed the _Tool_ from the _Config_, which means the user doesn't want the _Resource_ any more.

 ## 3. Changes for `dtm delete`